 Geotechnical Earthquake Engineering

-Local site effects, soil-structure-interaction, liquefaction, seismic slope stability, seismic design of retaining structures; advanced methods in geotechnical earthquake engineering.
+Introduction to earthquakes, dynamic soil properties, local site effects, liquefaction, seismic slope stability, soil-structure-interaction, seismic design of retaining structures; advanced methods in geotechnical earthquake engineering.

 CEME - Room 2023Civil and Mechanical Engineering Building